People

 BIO

-Ethan Cowan is a Professor in the Department of Emergency Medicine at the Icahn Mount Sinai School of Medicine.
-For the last 15 years, Dr. Cowan has used his formal training in clinical research methods to coordinate and conduct randomized controlled trials and cohort studies in the Emergency Department (ED).
+Ethan Cowan is the Associate Director for Treatment and Recovery at the Rutgers Addiction Research Center (RARC) and Professor of Emergency Medicine at New Jersey Medical School.
+He is board certified in Emergency and Addiction Medicine.
+For the last 20+ years, Dr. Cowan has used his formal training in clinical research methods to coordinate and conduct randomized controlled trials and cohort studies in the Emergency Department (ED).
 His focus area is the design, implementation and evaluation of public health interventions in the ED.
-The intersection of public health, emergency response and research has also resulted in multiple empirical studies and conceptual work in ethics.
 In the area of public health, Dr. Cowan has developed programs for HIV, HCV and STI screening in non-traditional settings.
-Dr. Cowan’s work in public health has resulted in strong community partnerships with outpatient primary care physicians, specialists in infectious disease, addiction medicine and hepatitis C. Dr. Cowan has strong working relationships with the New York City and New York State Departments of Health; the AIDS Institute Clinical Education Initiative and community partners such as the Latino Commission on AIDS.
+Dr. Cowan’s work in public health has resulted in strong community partnerships with outpatient primary care physicians, specialists in infectious disease and addiction medicine.
+In his role at the RARC he coordinates clinical trials in addiction across the Rutgers community and creates programs for clinical trials education.

 Projects